COVID-19: People Who Are at High Risk for Serious Illness

 - Babies born premature or who are less than 6 months old may also be at high risk.

 - Asthma, cystic fibrosis, chronic obstructive pulmonary disease (COPD), and other chronic lung diseases.

 - A weakened immune system or taking medicines, such as steroids, that suppress the immune system.
 This also includes medicines taken because of an organ transplant.

-- Vaping or smoking or having a history of smoking.
+- Smoking or having a history of smoking.

 - Serious heart conditions, such as heart failure, coronary artery disease, or high blood pressure.